 Adopted Planning Policy Documents

-The Core Strategy sets out a vision, objectives, spatial strategy and overarching planning policies that guide new development in the District up until 2026.
-This is the starting point in the determination of planning applications in the District alongside the saved policies within the Mole Valley Local Plan.
+This is the starting point in the determination of planning applications in the Mole Valley alongside saved policies from the Local Plan 2000.

 Neighbourhood planning is a process by which communities can come together and prepare plans that will guide the type of developments they wish to see in their local area.